 It is Matisse’s sensuality, however, that sets the Supports/Surfaces group apart from its Puritanical counterparts in the U.S. and the Italians’ back-to-the-earth abject-affect.
 In the CANADA exhibition, the colors are much more vibrant than anything found in Minimalism or Arte Povera — often applied through staining in the manner of the Greenbergian Color Field painters — and the supports are mostly unstretched sheets of fabric (including a striped dishcloth) pinned to the wall.
 As the name of the movement suggests, there is an integral bond between the material used as a support and the medium that determines what the viewer perceives on the surface.

-The Supports/Surfaces artists represented here are André-Pierre Arnal, Pierre Buraglio, Louis Cane, Mark Devade, Daniel Dezeuze, Noël Dolla, Jean-Michel Meurice, Bernard Pagés, Jean-Pierre Pincemin, Patrick Saytour and Claude Viallat.
+The Supports/Surfaces artists represented here are André-Pierre Arnal, Pierre Buraglio, Louis Cane, Marc Devade, Daniel Dezeuze, Noël Dolla, Jean-Michel Meurice, Bernard Pagés, Jean-Pierre Pincemin, Patrick Saytour and Claude Viallat.
 There are striking similarities among many of the works (in a long, informative essay that appeared in artcritical in 2004, Raphael Rubinstein writes that the group’s members “clearly were engaged in a common esthetic project” and conducted “their internal relations like a communist cell”), not least of which is the prevalence of blue, white and red, which make up the French Tricolour as well as the American flag.
 There are also paintings that feature green, white and red (as well as yellow, the ingredient that changes blue to green), which are the colors of the Algerian National Liberation Front and, later, Algeria’s national flag.

 The political implications of these works, however, from a purely visual standpoint, are hard to pin down.
-As Rubinstein states, “To innocent (or American) eyes, [Mark] Devade, for example, might indeed appear as an overseas disciple of Kenneth Noland, but in the hypercharged atmosphere of late ’60s Paris — infatuated as its intellectual elite was with the Chinese Cultural Revolution — it hardly seemed far-fetched to explain his work with reference to Lenin and Mao.”
+As Rubinstein states, “To innocent (or American) eyes, [Marc] Devade, for example, might indeed appear as an overseas disciple of Kenneth Noland, but in the hypercharged atmosphere of late ’60s Paris — infatuated as its intellectual elite was with the Chinese Cultural Revolution — it hardly seemed far-fetched to explain his work with reference to Lenin and Mao.”